BioData-PT/Documents/code_of_conduct.md

 ## Expected behaviour

-All contributors to the development of BioData.pt Community Tools are expected to display behaviour that encourages and contributes to the creation of a positive environment.
+All contributors to the development of BioData.pt GitHub content are expected to display behaviour that encourages and contributes to the creation of a positive environment.
 This includes:

 - Using welcoming and inclusive language;
 - Being respectful of different viewpoints and experiences;